-In Segment 16, the area referred to as Old Place was part of a colonial land patent belonging to John Tunissen during the late seventeenth and early eighteenth centuries (Skene 1907).
+The pipeline route traverses the area referred to as Old Place which was part of a colonial land patent belonging to John Tunissen during the late seventeenth and early eighteenth centuries (Skene 1907).
 The first structure in this vicinity was the Tunissen house depicted on maps dating to the Revolutionary War period, after which numerous farmsteads were present along Old Place Road up to the late nineteenth or early twentieth centuries (see Figures 4-4, 4-5, and 4-6).
 The survey for the Howland Hook Marine Terminal recorded the site of Tunissen's house under or adjacent to Washington Avenue/Goethals Bridge Road North near its intersection with Western Avenue (Payne and Baumgardt 1986; NYSOPRHP No. A085-01-2374).
 The Western Avenue roadway was present by 1860 (Walling 1860).
-Segment 16 follows the eastern side of Western Avenue where there was little to no twentieth-century developments, except as discussed below (Sanborn 1937, 1950, 1962, 1977, 1981, 1983, 1986, 1987, 1988, 1989, 1990, 1992, 1993, 1994, 1995).
+The pipeline route follows the eastern side of Western Avenue where there was little to no twentieth-century developments, except as discussed below (Sanborn 1937, 1950, 1962, 1977, 1981, 1983, 1986, 1987, 1988, 1989, 1990, 1992, 1993, 1994, 1995).

-The major twentieth-century development in proximity to the northern end of this segment, north of the rail line, is associated with the Proctor and Gamble Port Ivory Plant.
-Segment 16 passes along the southernmost limit of the sprawling industrial complex, which extended north from the railroad tracks to Richmond Terrace and west to the Arthur Kill marshlands (Figure 5-2).
+The major twentieth-century development in proximity to the northern end of this pipeline section, north of the rail line, is associated with the Proctor and Gamble Port Ivory Plant.
+The portion of the route between the Staten Island Rail Road and STA 259+00 passes along the southernmost limit of the sprawling industrial complex, which extended north from the railroad tracks to Richmond Terrace and west to the Arthur Kill marshlands (Figure 5-2).
 First opened in 1907, the plant became known for its production of Ivory soap, detergents, Crisco vegetable oil and shortening, as well as later-twentieth-century products including Duncan Hines baking goods, Tide detergent, and orange juice.
 By the 1920s, the plant occupied both sides of Western Avenue between the Staten Island Rail Road and Richmond Terrace, and included piers along Kill Van Kull.
 According to a previous cultural resources assessment, the portion of the plant on the west side of Western Avenue including many of the early plant buildings have been determined eligible for listing in the State and National Registers, for its association with American industrial and commercial history (HAA 2002:9).
 The 1907 Robinson map also indicates that there was a "Milliken Station" along a rail spur north of the Staten Island Rail Road line and in the immediate vicinity of the Project pipeline route.
-However, there are no documented resources associated with either the former station or the Proctor and Gamble complex within the direct project route alignment (Sanborn 1937, 1950, 1962, 1977, 1981, 1983, 1986, 1987, 1988, 1989, 1990, 1992, 1993, 1994, 1995).
+The station is still present on the 1917 Bromley map, but appears to have been torn down by 1937 (Sanborn 1937).
+By 1962 a manufactory building of the Proctor and Gamble complex for cake mixes was present near the former location of the rail station (Sanborn 1962).
+This building appears on Sanborn maps as late as 1996, but is no longer present (Sanborn 1962, 1977, 1981, 1983, 1986, 1987, 1988, 1989, 1990, 1992, 1993, 1994, 1995, 1996).
+However, there are no documented resources associated with the Proctor and Gamble complex within the direct project route alignment (Sanborn 1937, 1950, 1962, 1977, 1981, 1983, 1986, 1987, 1988, 1989, 1990, 1992, 1993, 1994, 1995).